isamu-isozaki/teamai_test/product/index.html.md

 pipelines.
 We believe that our integrated solution will give a superior user experience and we're motivated to encourage this behavior.
-For this reason, adding a configuration to allow disabling this permanently (be that in a template or instance-wide), is something that should be avoided.
+For this reason, adding a configuration to allow disabling this permanently (be that in a template or instance-wide/index.html.md), is something that should be avoided.

 Encourage favorable behaviors by limiting configuration.